 Long-Term Risks and Effects on Your Businesses

 One of the worst consequences of a busted case of factoring can be ending up on a so-called “Match List” of your processor.
 When you’re listed on such a list, getting a merchant account in the future may prove to be next to impossible.
-Besides processing companies, many banks won’t have anything with you in the future, as well.
+Besides processing companies, many banks won’t have anything to do with you in the future, as well.
 Other merchants, too, may find associating with you high-risk and not worth their time.

 Personal Consequences

-Since credit card factoring is illegal and, in some states, even considered a felony, you may well expect to be at least sued by your processor.
+Since credit card factoring is illegal and, in some states, even considered a felony, you may as well expect to be at least sued by your processor.
 As a rule for most small companies, you are liable for any losses that come out of fraudulent transactions.
 And to make matters worse, in this case, you come in front of the bank, clients, and all others as someone who vouched for the merchant who proved himself to be a scammer.
 Unless there is a clear intent to commit a crime, you will most likely avoid being prosecuted.
-But even a civil lawsuit is extraordinarily stressful and costly.
+But even a civil lawsuit is extremely stressful and costly.

-Navigate Legal and Ethical Waters in Business Operations With Merchant Chimp
+Easily Navigate Legal and Ethical Waters in Business Operations With Merchant Chimp